 The input section is technically called an emitter follower, driver, or impedance converter.
 Its purpose is to take the high impedance input coming from the guitar or previous stage and lowers the impedance to around 10,000 ohms to drive the next section.
 This being the effects.

 In troubleshooting this circuit it is not necessary to measure the voltage from the base to ground.
 The voltage on the emitter should give you a clue if this stage is working.
 It should be somewhere between 2 volts and 5 volts but averaging around 4 volts or half the power supply voltage.
 This DC voltage is not that critical as long as the audio driving the circuit doesn't exceed the peaks of the waveform.
 If you do measure the voltage between the emitter and base it should be around 0.7 volts base more positive.
-Assuming all the capacitors and resistors are good, if the emitter is sitting at around 9 volts or zero volts, the transistor is defective.
+Assuming all the capacitors and resistors are good, if the emitter is sitting at around 9 volts or zero volts, the transistor (Q1) is defective.

 This section usually involves an operational amplifier being controlled by a tone control R52.
 It typically boosts or cuts the high frequencies.
 More sophisticated tone controls will boost the highs and cut the lows and vice versa.

 Technical Details: This section is pretty much straight forward.
 The gain determined by R55.
 This value may have to be adjusted depending on the level coming from the effects section.
-It should be set so when you punch in and out the effects the level should be the same.
+It should be set so when you punch in and out the effects the overall level should be about the same.
 The higher the value the more the gain.
 The tone control provides either a low frequency boost/cut or high frequency boost/cut by providing a variable capacitance from the (+) input to the (-) input.
 As with all opamps operating in the linear mode you should have +4.5 volts DC on both inputs and the output.
 If not, there is a problem in this stage.

 Technical Details: This is very similar to the input section with the addition of R8 and R9.
 R8 provides some short circuit protection so damage to Q2 will not occur.
 C5 blocks any DC from the emitter follower stage getting to the output.
 R9 bleeds of any residual build up of voltage due to any slight leakage across C5.
-This will prevent any damaging DC popping if a plug is inserted to the output jack.
+This will prevent any damaging and annoying DC "pop" if a plug is inserted to the output jack.
 As with the input stage, the emitter should be around half the 9 volt power supply but could be from 2 volts to 6 volts DC.

 All pedals have a way of inserting the effects and bypassing the effects when unwanted.
 The performer just has to depress the pedal on top of the unit to insert the effects or bypass them.
 There are two ways this is accomplished.
 The most popular way, the active bypass, is a large square pad on the top front of the pedal.
 Stepping on it will turn the effects on or off.
 It usually makes no mechanical click when depressed with your foot.
-This method is an electronic flip-flop circuit with FET transistors switching the signal in and out.
+This method is an electronic flip-flop circuit with FET (field effect transistor) transistors switching the signal in and out.
 When out (bypassed), it usually sends the same signal from the input jack right to the output without marring the sound....for the most part.
 A lot has been written about the quality of this method.
-Some say it doesn't faithfully pass the original sound through the pedal.
+It is said it doesn't faithfully pass the original sound through the pedal.

 The circuit below shows a passive bypass hard switch consisting of a round chrome button.
 Stepping on it brings on an audible mechanical click as it switches in and out.
 These faithfully route the exact signal from the input to the output even when the power is turned off and thus not marring the sound.